Pittsburg State Gorillas: Varsity teams

-Pittsburg State competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football and track & field (indoor and outdoor); while women's sports include basketball, cross country, softball, track & field (indoor and outdoor) and volleyball.
-Club sports include men's baseball.

-The Gorillas have won 5 NCAA national championships: 2 in football (1991, 2011), 1 in men's outdoor track and field (2022), 1 in men's indoor track and field (2018), and 1 in women's outdoor track & field (2016).
+Pittsburg State competes in 14 intercollegiate varsity sports:

 Football

 The Pitt State football program began in 1908 under head coach Albert McLeland.
 Since that time, the program has produced the most wins in NCAA Division II history.
 It has been National Champions on four occasions; 1957, 1961, 1991 and 2011.
 Pittsburg State defeated Wayne State University, MI, 35-21 to claim its most recent national championship in 2011.
 During the 2004 season, the Gorillas finished 14–1, losing 31–36 to Valdosta State University in the NCAA Division II National Football Championship.

 Pittsburg State has won, outright or shared, a total of 27 conference championships during the 96-year history of its intercollegiate program, including 13 conference titles in the last 19 seasons under Coach Chuck Broyles PSU reached the Division II National Championship game in 2004, 1995, and 1992.
 Its games with fellow MIAA Division II powerhouse Northwest Missouri State University were played at Arrowhead Stadium in Kansas City, Missouri, in the Fall Classic at Arrowhead from 2002 until 2013.
 26,695 attended the 2002 game—the most of any Division II game.